202210532/202210532/README.md

 I am creating creating this repository to distribute a landing page website that could assist me in storing valuable files upon my learnings about the course subject, Advanced Web Design.

+This repository was created to distribute a landing page that could assist me in storing activity files from the course subject, Advance Web Design

-The following are the files that are comprised within the said landing page:
+The following are the files that are within the said landing page:

 -[Activity 1](https://202210532.github.io/202210532/Activity%201%20-%20WEB%20DES%20(LAB)/index.html)